South Korea Mud Fest and the Best Beaches Around Boryeong

 We follow a bike path that runs through the dam and we come to another small beach with an adjacent pine forest.
 Here too there are some tents, but few people, the place seems so quiet after Boryeong.

 We assemble the tent between the trees and after several relaxing baths, we discover that this place is not free.
 By now it is almost dark, nowhere to go, it is $4 each, so we pay.
-A lady offers us two big gimbap so we save for tomorrow’s breakfast.
+A lady offers us two big gimbaps so we save for tomorrow’s breakfast.
 We cook pasta with pesto.

-This place is much more enjoyable than the crowded Daecheon beach, it’s called Yongdu beach and those are the GPS coordinates: 36.262942, 126.548031
+This place is much more enjoyable than the crowded Daecheon beach, it’s called Yongdu Beach and those are the GPS coordinates: 36.262942, 126.548031

 Best beach korea west